 /submit, then the form will be submitted securely.
 (Specifically, the form data will be submitted to

 The important thing to note about this example is that a form can use the scheme from the page URL, but it doesn’t have to.
-(This is where the insurance companies can become confused, because they often assume the two are tied together.)

 If you have questions about whether a form on your website is secure and our Secure Form Checker tool isn’t getting you everything you need, please feel free to get in touch.
 If you have general questions or helpful comments, please leave a comment below.